 TOSHIBA System Settings is the TOSHIBA configuration management tool available through the Windows operating system.

-To run TOSHIBA System Settings, click System Settings under TOSHIBA group in the Apps view.
+To run TOSHIBA System Settings, click System Settings under TOSHIBA group in All apps.

 The TOSHIBA System Settings window contains a number of tabs to allow specific functions of the computer to be configured.